 Finally the week I am at work, after two days of my daughter giving her daycare provider hell, and making her resort to feeding her with a syringe, I decided to head back to the grocery store to find another option.

-On the bottom shelf, there stood these bottles for like $2.50.
+On the bottom shelf, there stood these bottles.
 The cheapest in the store.
 They were called Gerber Essentials.
 They had silicone nipples, but there was a 10 pack of medium-flow latex nipples, selling next to the bottles.
 My daughter was only 10 weeks old at the time.
 Too young for a medium flow nipple.
 But I thought it was worth the shot.

 Sure enough, she took it.